valtech-sd/rule-harvester/README.md

 ### Rules Corpus

-A rules corpus is just an array of rule groups.
+The Rule Corpus is an array of rule groups.
 This is what is passed into the rule harvester during initialization.
-The following is a small example of a rules corpus.
+The following is a small example of a Rule Corpus.

 ```javascript
 [